mbrcknl/rocq-iris-itree/README.md

-# Compositional program logics via Iris and ITrees
+# Program logics à la carte

-This is the Coq code associated to our paper "Program logics à la carte".
+This is the Coq code for our paper "Program logics à la carte".
 A mapping between the paper and the Coq code can be found in `coq_vs_paper.md`.

-**Important note:** `islaris` and other folders in the root come from a fork of pre-existing open-source software, and copyright notices and author names they contain have to do with their original authors (they were not updated by us).
+**Important note:** the `islaris` folder in the root is a fork of pre-existing open-source software.
+Copyright notices and author names in that folder have to do with their original authors (they were not updated by us).

 ## Building from source